emb417/wccls-data/README.md

 ### Config Setup
 * Modify config.json
   * branchIds with the ones you frequent
-  * msgTo with your messages number (or email address)
+  * msgTo with your messages email address (or phone number)
   * keywords with the titles you're interested in
     * NOTE: keywords that redirect to a single item will not work